 Affiliate partners are also exceptional at bringing new, high-value customers to businesses.

 Example: Brand Y wants to drive new customers.
 Affiliate partners who align with the brand’s goals and objectives are recruited into the brand’s affiliate program and strategic commission structures are established to pay these affiliate partners only when a new customer is brought on.
-For example, a company might pay their affiliate partner 5% commission on qualified new customer purchases and 2% commission on qualified returning customer purchases.
+For example, a company might pay their affiliate partner a 5% commission on qualified new customer purchases and a 2% commission on qualified returning customer purchases.
 Or, if the commission is a flat fee, the affiliate might receive something like $15 for every new customer sale.

 Paying affiliate partners who have the wherewithal to generate high-value leads on a CPA basis has proven to be one of the lowest cost, highest performing methods of lead generation for businesses of any size in any industry.
 As long as there’s a need for high-quality leads, paying partners who generate them via the affiliate model is significantly more transparent, scalable and trackable than “traditional” methods.